modernjuliaworkflows/modernjuliaworkflows.github.io/sharing/index.md

 }

-## Registration

-If your package can be useful to others in the community, it may be a good idea to register it, that is, make it part of the pool of packages that can be installed with `Pkg.add(MyAwesomePackage)`.
+If your package is useful to others in the community, it may be a good idea to register it, that is, make it part of the pool of packages that can be installed with `Pkg.add(MyAwesomePackage)`.
-Note that unregistered packages can also be installed by anyone, but the command is slightly different: `Pkg.add(url="github.com/user/MyAwesomePackage")`.
+Note that unregistered packages can also be installed by anyone, but the command is slightly different: `Pkg.add(url="https://github.com/myuser/MyAwesomePackage")`.

 To register your package, check out the [general registry](https://github.com/JuliaRegistries/General) guidelines.
 The [Registrator.jl](https://github.com/JuliaRegistries/Registrator.jl) bot can help you automate the process.
-Another very useful addition is [TagBot](https://github.com/JuliaRegistries/TagBot), which automatically tags new versions of your package following each release: yet another default plugin in PkgTemplates.jl.
+Another handy bot is [TagBot](https://github.com/JuliaRegistries/TagBot), which automatically tags new versions of your package following each release: yet another default plugin in the PkgTemplates.jl setup.
 If you have performed the [necessary SSH configuration](https://documenter.juliadocs.org/stable/man/hosting/#travis-ssh), TagBot will also trigger documentation website builds following each release.

 \advanced{